 Push the Boat Out Festival

 Named after Edwin Morgan’s poem ‘At Eighty’, Push the Boat Out festival pays homage to Morgan’s inestimable contribution to poetry and his restless pioneering spirit through its exciting, provocative and collaborative approach to programming.
-The Edwin Morgan Trust will work with PTBO to further align the festival with Morgan’s hopeful vision for Scottish poetry.
+In line with Morgan’s own commitment to ‘translation in all senses’, the Edwin Morgan Trust has supported translation-based events at PTBO during this partnership.